 This method takes only two parameters.
 The first, Prepared corpus, lets you choose which tokenization resulting from the previous step, in case you ran it more than once, you wish to build upon.
 The second, Transformation to apply to document’s tokenized text source, lets you choose whether to analyze a document’s tokens as they are, or to treat them as a set, thus ignoring the frequency in which terms appear.
 This is useful when you’re more concerned with whether term appears or not in the document than with how often they are employed.
 It may, for example, attenuate stylistic variations.

 This step produces the interactive map used to navigate the clusters found in the model.
-It takes three parameters:
+It takes parameters:

 Domain-topic model: which Domain Topic Model resulting from the previous step, in case you ran it more than once, you wish to build upon.